smjonas/live-command.nvim/README.md

 The table will be merged with the defaults so you can omit any keys that are the same as the default.
 If a value is set to `false`, no highlights will be shown for that type.
 If `hl_groups.deletion` is `false`, deletion edits will not be undone which is otherwise done to make the text changes visible.

 ---

-`debug: boolean`

-Default: `false`

-If `true`, more stuff (not only errors) will be logged.
-After previewing a command, you can view the log by running `:LiveCommandLog`.

----